Polygamy: Roman Catholic Church

-The Roman Catholic Church condemns polygamy; the Catechism of the Catholic Church lists it in paragraph 2387 under the head "Other offenses against the dignity of marriage" and states that it "is not in accord with the moral law."
-Also in paragraph 1645 under the head "The Goods and Requirements of Conjugal Love" states "The unity of marriage, distinctly recognized by our Lord, is made clear in the equal personal dignity which must be accorded to husband and wife in mutual and unreserved affection.
+The Roman Catholic Church condemns polygamy; the Catechism of the Catholic Church lists the practice in paragraph 2387 under the head "Other offenses against the dignity of marriage" and states that it "is not in accord with the moral law".
+Moreover, paragraph 1645 under the head "The Goods and Requirements of Conjugal Love" states "The unity of marriage, distinctly recognized by our Lord, is made clear in the equal personal dignity which must be accorded to husband and wife in mutual and unreserved affection.
 Polygamy is contrary to conjugal love which is undivided and exclusive."

-Saint Augustine saw a conflict with Old Testament polygamy.
-He refrained from judging the patriarchs, but did not deduce from their practice the ongoing acceptability of polygyny.
+Saint Augustine (354-430) saw a conflict between Christian practice and Old Testament polygamy.
+He refrained from judging the Biblical Patriarchs, but did not deduce from their practice the ongoing acceptability of polygyny.
 On the contrary, he argued that the polygamy of the Fathers, which was tolerated by the Creator because of fertility, was a diversion from His original plan for human marriage.
 Augustine wrote: "That the good purpose of marriage, however, is better promoted by one husband with one wife, than by a husband with several wives, is shown plainly enough by the very first union of a married pair, which was made by the Divine Being Himself."

 Augustine taught that the reason patriarchs had many wives was not because of fornication, but because they wanted more children.
-He supported his premise by showing that their marriages, in which husband was the head, were arranged according to the rules of good management: those who are in command (quae principantur) in their society were always singular, while subordinates (subiecta) were multiple.
-He gave two examples of such relationships: dominus-servus – master-servant (in older translation: slave) and God-soul.
-The Bible often equates worshiping multiple gods, i.e. idolatry to fornication.
-Augustine relates to that: "On this account there is no True God of souls, save One: but one soul by means of many false gods may commit fornication, but not be made fruitful."
+He supported his premise by showing that their marriages, in which husband was the head, were arranged according to the rules of good management: those entities who are in command in their society were always singular, while subordinates were multiple.
+He gave two examples of such relationships: – master-servant (in older translation: slave) and God-soul.
+The Bible often equates worshiping multiple gods (i.e. idolatry) to fornication.
+Augustine relates to that tradition: "On this account there is no True God of souls, save One: but one soul by means of many false gods may commit fornication, but not be made fruitful."

-As tribal populations grew, fertility was no longer a valid justification of polygamy: it "was lawful among the ancient fathers: whether it be lawful now also, I would not hastily pronounce (utrum et nunc fas sit, non temere dixerim).
+As tribal populations grew, fertility was no longer a valid justification of polygamy: it "was lawful among the ancient fathers: whether it be lawful now also, I would not hastily pronounce.
 For there is not now necessity of begetting children, as there then was, when, even when wives bear children, it was allowed, in order to a more numerous posterity, to marry other wives in addition, which now is certainly not lawful."